adithyan-ak/Whatsapp-AutoChat-Bot/README.md

 # Whatsapp Auto Chat AI Bot :robot:

 Annoyed of replying to WhatsApp texts?
 Let Whatsapp Chat Bot do the work for you.
-The Whatsapp Auto Chat Bot let's you to select a specific contact and it'll start chatting with the help of Artifical Intelligence and Machine Learning.
+The Whatsapp Auto Chat Bot let's you to select a specific contact and it'll start chatting with them with the help of Artifical Intelligence and Machine Learning.

-All you have to do is, just to set-up the bot, select a contat and run the bot.
+All you have to do is, just to set-up the bot, select a contact and run the bot.

 The Bot is inspired from a TV Series Silicon Valley (S06 E01) where Gilfoyle build's an AI bot to chat with Dinesh